 Five Things to Eat in Portugal

-Portugal is one of Europe’s hottest destinations, growing in popularity each year at rapid rates.
+Portugal is one of Europe’s hottest destinations (find out why!), and it is growing in popularity each year at rapid rates.
 And it’s no wonder!
 It is a wonderful, sunny country full of interesting things to see and amazing things to eat on a Portugal food tour.
 If that wan’t enough reason to visit Portugal, you can also taste its amazing wines on our Portugal wine tours.